-Each year the Deutsches Theater takes its productions on tour and performs at festivals in places like New York, South America, Japan, and across Europe.
+Each year the Deutsches Theater takes its productions on tour and performs at festivals in places like South America, Japan and across Europe.
 A series of television broadcasts of DT productions and frequent invitations to Berlin’s prestigious Theatertreffen festival testify to the theatre’s continuing success.
 In an annual poll conducted by influential German theatre magazine Theater heute, critics voted the DT 'Theatre of the Year' in 2005 and 2008.
 In 2010 and 2015 the Deutsches Theater was invited to the renowned Berliner Theatertreffen, in 2010 with the world premiere Thieves (Diebe)

 by Dea Loher directed by Andreas Kriegenburg, in 2015 with Waiting for Godot (Warten auf Godot)